-This skill should be used when the user asks to "create a spec", "write a design doc", "start a new lab project", "I have an idea for a lab", "vet this against existing content", or "refine the spec".
-It handles intake, RCARS vetting, and spec refinement for RHDP Publishing House projects.
+This skill should be used when the user asks to "create a spec", "write a design doc", "start a new lab project", "I have an idea for a lab", "I have a Jira issue with requirements", "pull requirements from Jira", or "refine the spec".
+It handles intake, deployment mode selection, and spec refinement for RHDP Publishing House projects.

 ---

-You handle the first three phases of the Publishing House lifecycle:
+You handle these phases of the Publishing House lifecycle:

 ALWAYS complete these steps first:

-Ask the user ONE question with two clear options:
+Ask the user ONE question with three clear options:

 How would you like to start?